-The federal Fair Housing Act (FHA) makes it illegal to discriminate in residential real estate transactions.
-The law covers loans made to buy, construct, improve, repair, or maintain your home, or if you use your home is as security (collateral) for the loan.
+The federal Fair Housing Act (FHA) (42 U.S.C. §§ 3601 and following) makes it illegal to discriminate in residential real estate transactions.
+The law covers loans made to buy, construct, improve, repair, or maintain your home, or if you use your home as security (collateral) for the loan.

-The FHA prohibits lending discrimination based on race, color, national origin, religion, sex, disability, or familial status (42 U.S.C. § 3605).
-This means a lender cannot consider these factors when determining whether to:
+The FHA prohibits lending discrimination based on race, color, national origin, religion, sex, disability, or familial status.
+(42 U.S.C. § 3605).
+So, a lender can't consider these factors when determining whether to:

 In Bank of America Corp. v.
-City of Miami, the City of Miami filed a lawsuit against Wells Fargo and Bank of America claiming a violation of the FHA.
-The causes of action in the complaint alleged that these banks had engaged in racially discriminatory lending practices by intentionally targeting African-American and Latino neighborhoods and residents for particular types of predatory loans.
+City of Miami, the City of Miami filed a lawsuit against Wells Fargo and Bank of America, claiming a violation of the FHA.
+The causes of action in the complaint alleged that these banks had engaged in racially discriminatory lending practices by intentionally targeting Black and Latinx neighborhoods and residents for particular types of predatory loans.
 Specifically, the predatory loans offered by the banks had very high-interest rates, unjustified fees, teaser interest rates (and overstated refinancing opportunities), and significant prepayment penalties.

-The suit stated that Wells Fargo and Bank of America made these risky, costly mortgages to minority customers, but did not offer them to similarly situated white, non-Latino customers.
+The suit stated that Wells Fargo and Bank of America made these risky, costly mortgages to minority customers but didn't offer them to similarly situated white, non-Latinx customers.
 The suit also asserted that the banks' discriminatory mortgage lending practices led to a disproportionate number of mortgage defaults by minority borrowers in certain neighborhoods.
 Then, after the borrowers fell behind on mortgage payments, the banks refused to provide refinancing or modifications to make the loans more affordable.

 The City of Miami further alleged that the banks' discriminatory practices:

-Under the FHA, only someone who has been injured by a discriminatory practice can sue those who have violated the statute.
-Wells Fargo and Bank of America argued that the city of Miami was not injured and that the suit was really about public rights, not an individual injury to a particular plaintiff (Miami).
+Under the FHA, only someone who's been injured by a discriminatory practice can sue those who've violated the statute.
+Wells Fargo and Bank of America argued that the city of Miami wasn't injured and that the suit was really about public rights, not an individual injury to a particular plaintiff (Miami).

-Ultimately, the court determined that Miami had been injured by the banks' discriminatory practices and, therefore, it was allowed to file suit under the FHA.
+Ultimately, the court determined that Miami had been injured by the banks' discriminatory practices.
+So, it was allowed to file suit under the FHA.

 Because the case was sent back to the lower court to look at the issue of causation, some cities might decide it isn't worth the effort to start a court battle over mortgage discrimination if there's no guarantee that the bank will have to pay restitution.

-Even though some cities may be reluctant to sue banks under the FHA, if you encounter mortgage discrimination, you might want to file a suit against a lender.
+Even though some cities could be reluctant to sue banks under the FHA, you might want to file a suit against a lender if you encounter mortgage discrimination.

 Lending discrimination isn't always apparent.
-Some subtle signs that you might be experiencing mortgage discrimination are:
+Some subtle signs that you might be experiencing mortgage or credit discrimination are:

-If a bank offers you a mortgage loan or other form of credit with terms that are worse than you expected and you suspect it could be due to discrimination, you should ask the creditor the following questions:
+If a creditor or lender offers you a mortgage loan or other form of credit with terms that are worse than you expected and you suspect it could be due to discrimination, you should ask the following questions: